-Creating a fixed-time generic index search function is a valuable ally in this guest
+Creating a fixed-time generic index search function is a valuable ally in this quest

-FIXED TIME AND INTERRUPTIONS 24.3
+24.3 FIXED TIME AND INTERRUPTIONS

 In general, it is rather better to deactivate the interruptions if you have not planned to count them.
-But it is possible to do with it...
+But it is possible to do with it..

-This is not complex, insofar as the call in #38 (Mode IM 1) lasts 5 $\mu$ s, regardless of the CPC.
-It takes 7 $\mu s$ in IM 2.
+This is not complex, insofar as the call in #38 (Mode IM 1) lasts 5 μ s, regardless of the CPC.
+It takes 7 μ s in IM 2.
 See chapter 26.4 for more information.